element-hq/policies/docs/matrix-org/terms_and_conditions.md

 ## 15. General

-The Service is licensed, not sold, to you by Element Ltd for use strictly in accordance with the terms and conditions of this Agreement.
+The Service is licensed, not sold, to you by Element for use strictly in accordance with the terms and conditions of this Agreement.
 Ownership of the Service shall at all times remain with Element.
 Access to the Service is provided to you only to allow you to exercise your rights under this Agreement.

 ### 15.1 Grant of Licence